goncharov-vlad/spa-router/README.md

 * Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply

+* The router automatically finds all new added in DOM  route elements (MutationObserver)

 ## Full config overview

 * **config** `object` _index_